 2. Install Riot and start it.
 After startup it should look like this:

-More advanced users should user a custom server, of course.
+More advanced users should use a custom server, of course.
 In this article, I focus on the easiest way for beginners.

-4. If you provided an email address, go to your inbox and follow the instructions in the email you just received from Matrix.org
+4. Go to your inbox and follow the instructions in the email you just received from Matrix.org

-6. Log in by clicking on the “sign in” button.
-This may take up to 30 seconds.
+6. Signing-in may take up to 30 seconds.
 Afterwards, it should look like this: